Aymane91800/Machine-Learning-models/README.md

 # Machine-Learning-models
-This file presents some application examples of mmachine learning models such as SVM, K-NN, PCA, LDA and TREE DECISION
+This file presents some application examples of machine learning models such as SVM, K-NN, PCA, LDA and TREE DECISION using google colaboratory